This manual is for Eclector version 0.12.0.

 The cl:*package*

-client uses only the default methods of the reader state protocol, the
+explanation: When the client uses only the default methods of the reader

-method on this generic function which handles the cl:*package*
+state protocol, the method on this generic function which handles the

 Call thunk with the reader state aspect designated by aspect bound to value.